YuriGor/deepdash/README.md

     checkCircular: false,          // Check each value to not be one of the parents, to avoid circular references.
     keepCircular: true,            // The result object will contain circular references if they passed the filter.
     // replaceCircularBy: <value>, // Specify the value to replace circular references by.
-    leafsOnly: true,               /* Call predicate for childless values only by default.
+    leavesOnly: true,               /* Call predicate for childless values only by default.
                                       Or, if set to false, all the intermediate objects will be passed into the predicate, including parents. */
     condense: true,                // Condense the result object, since excluding some paths may produce sparse arrays
     cloneDeep: _.cloneDeep,        // Method to use for deep cloning values, Lodash cloneDeep by default.